czue/mailchimp-list-manager/README.md

-# mailchimp-list-manager
+# MailChimp List Helper

-This simple command line tool will let you manage your pending mailchimp subscribers (people who signed up but never confirmed their email addresses).
+A simple set of tools that let you manage your pending mailchimp subscribers (people who signed up but never confirmed their email addresses).

-It's useful if you want to manually subscribe people you know wanted to sign up but didn't complete the confirmation workflow, or if you do a lot of testing and want to clean out your lists.
+This is useful if you want to manually subscribe people you know wanted to sign up but didn't complete the confirmation workflow, or if you do a lot of testing and want to clean out your lists.

+This comes with both a flask web application and a command line utility.

-## Setup
+## Installation

+If you haven't already, first [setup Python, pip, and a virtualenv](https://packaging.python.org/installing/).

 ### Install Dependencies

 `pip install -r requirements.txt`

-### Run the flask app
+## Running the flask app

 `FLASK_APP=server.py FLASK_DEBUG=1 flask run`

+Fire up [http://localhost:5000/](http://localhost:5000/) in a browser and you should see the app.

+## The command line script

 ### Configure Mailchimp Settings